sebolio/findling.cl/README.md

 ```

 ### Deployment CI/CD
-This project is configured to use GitHub Pages, so once you push it, the website will be automatically deployed.
+This project is configured to use GitHub Pages, so once you push it, the website will be automatically deployed using **GitHub Actions**.
 ```
 git add -A
 git commit -m "commit message"